benjaminion/upgrading-ethereum-book/README.md

 I am not looking for contributions.
 That may change in future, but for now I will not be accepting any PRs to _src/book.md_.
 Please feel free, however, to raise issues for typos, inaccuracies, omissions, and suggestions.
 And I'll happily consider PRs for improvements to the CSS or JavaScript.

+## Licence

+The copyright on the original parts of this work belongs to ConsenSys.
+We are currently deciding what licence to apply.

 ## Installing

 ### Pre-requisites